umccr/curation_docs/README.md

 # curation_docs

-Public documentation for curation team
+This is a public repository for hosting Markdown documents for the curation team.
+Ask the tech team for advice if needed!